Teplitsa/TeploBot/readme.txt

 Plugins requires PHP 5.3+ and WordPress 4.5+.

+Website should work with https protocol for connecting with Telegram, self-signed certificate allowed.

 1. Upload the plugin folder into `wp-content/plugins` using WordPress Dashboard (_Plugins -- Add new_) or by cloning GitHub-repo.

 2. Activate the plugin through the _Plugins_ menu in WordPress.